Care-Connect-SG/careconnect-be/README.md

 ## Usage

-To start the development server, run:
+To start the development server make sure you have python, and run:

 ```bash
 uvicorn main:app --reload